Puneeth1996/discover-python-major-studies/readme1.md

 Will also be using jupyter notebook, which will be installed as package with Anaconda

-pip install pandas matplotlib nltk numpy scipy scikit-learn seaborn pip install --upgrade tensorflow pip install keras Pillow plotly
+pip install pandas matplotlib nltk numpy scipy scikit-learn seaborn <br/>
+pip install --upgrade tensorflow<br/>
+pip install keras Pillow plotly<br/>

-Why learn Python?
+Why learn Python?<br/>

-	Python is very simple to pick up;
+	- Python is very simple to pick up;
-	Python is much more general purpose programming language;
+	- Python is much more general purpose programming language;

-Chapter 2:	Python for Data Science Introduction
+# Chapter 2:	Python for Data Science Introduction

-Keywords and identifiers
+## Keywords and identifiers
 Keywords:
 	Keywords are the reserved words in python;

 	We can’t use a keyword as variable name, function name or any other identifier;

 	Keywords are case sensitive;

         [Import keyword]

-	Example: False, None, True, class, if, else, return, def, try, while, for, etc Total number of keywords: 33
+	Example: False, None, True, class, if, else, return, def, try, while, for, etc

-Identifiers:
+	Total number of keywords: 33

-	Name given to entities like class, functions and variables Can be a combination of letters, digits and underscores, cannot start with a digit Keywords cannot be used as identifiers, special characters cannot be used Python has straight forward Error indications;
+Identifiers:Name given to entities like class, functions and variables

+	Can be a combination of letters, digits and underscores, cannot start with a digit

+	Keywords cannot be used as identifiers, special characters cannot be used

+	Python has straight forward Error indications;

-1 september 2020
+### 1 september 2020

-Comments, indentations and statements
+## Comments, indentations and statements
-	Start a line with a # or use triple quotes, ‘’’ 		‘’’ Indentations are used (4 spaces preferred) to make blocks of code, a for loop Rather than writing code in a single line try to write in multiple lines (can use \) to make code readable The written instructions are called statements
+Start a line with a # or use triple quotes, ‘’’ 		‘’’

+Indentations are used (4 spaces preferred) to make blocks of code, a for loop

+Rather than writing code in a single line try to write in multiple lines (can use \) to make code readable

+The written instructions are called statements

 Variables and data types in python

-Variable is a location in memory used to store some data; Variable declaration is not needed a, b = 10, ‘Hi’ id(a) prints location of a
+Variable is a location in memory used to store some data; Variable declaration is not needed

+a, b = 10, ‘Hi’

+id(a) prints location of a

 Data types:

 	Everything in python is an object;

 	Number: Integers, float and complex

 	Boolean: True and False

 	Strings: Sequence of Unicode characters, defined with quotes, indexable, slicable

 List: An ordered sequence of items, like an array, can have multiple data type elements, defined with square brackets; Lists are mutable

 Tuple: Defined with parenthesis, can have multiple data type elements, tuple is immutable, can be indexable

 Set: Defined with Curly braces, Set is an unordered collection of unique items; behaves as a set in mathematics; does not support indexing

 Dictionary: an unordered collection of key-value pairs, defined with curly braces and a colon, value accessible with key

 Data types can be converted provided the value is valid in both data types;

 List(‘Hello’) = [‘H’,’e’,’l’,’l’,’o’]